-Bach Christmas Oratorio Ballet.
-Music is the Bach Christmas Oratorio (BWV 248).
+Christmas Oratorio Ballet.
+Music is the Bach Christmas Oratorio (BWV 248) to a sacred text.
+Directed and choreographed by John Neumeier.
 Performed 2014 by the Hamburg Ballet at the Hamburg State Opera.
-Directed and choreographed by John Neumeier.
 Dancing stars are Lloyd Riggins (A man), Anna Laudere (The mother), Carsten Jung (Her husband), Karen Azatyan (A shepherd), Silvia Azzoni (Angel), Alexandr Trusch (Angel), Yuka Oishi and Silvano Ballone (Solo pair), Leslie Heylmann and Christopher Evans (Solo pair), and Vladimir Kocić (Street sweeper).
 Ensemble dancers: Lucia Ríos, Mayo Arii, Kristína Borbélyová, Yaiza Coll, Winnie Dias, Natalie Ogonek, Zhaoqian Peng, Madoka Sugai, Priscilla Tselikova, Miljana Vračarić, Marcelino Libao, Aleix Martínez, Konstantin Tselikov, Emanuel Amuchástegui, Jacopo Bellussi, Graeme Fuhrman, Alijoscha Lenz, Dale Rhodes, Lizhong Wang, and Eliot Worrell.
 Alessandro De Marchi conducts the Hamburg State Philharmonic Orchestra and the Chorus of the Hamburg State Opera (Chorus Master Eberhard Friedrich).
 Singing stars are Julian Prégardien (tenor), Mélissa Petit (soprano), Katia Pieweck (contralto), Manuel Günther (tenor), and Wilhelm Schwinghammer (bass).
 Costumes and lighting by John Neumeier; stage design by Ferdinand Wögerbauer; video direction by Thomas Grimm; produced by Bernhard Fleischer.
 Sung in German.
-Subtitles in German, English, French, Korean, and Japanese.
-Released 2015, all music recorded at 48kHz/24-bit specs, and disc has 5.1 dts-HD Master Audio sound output.
+Released 2015, disc has 5.1 dts-HD Master Audio sound output.
 Grade: A+

 This is the most complex and formidable modern ballet title to come out in HDVD.
 There is a lot involved in this 2 and 1/2 hours of dancing!
 First, there are 6 Bach cantatas performed in a row with an orchestra, chorus, and 5 opera singers.
 (If you had been a member of Bach's church, you would probably have gone to church 6 times to hear 1 cantata on each the 6 Days of Christmas.)